chrsoo/cloud-config-operator/README.md

 (Ideally we should get rid of using `kubectl` and instead implement the synchronization logic in the operator using the Kubernetes API machinery; this is subject to a future release)
 ### Spring Cloud Config Example

 The examples that follow assume a Spring Cloud Config Server backed by a Git repository (or file system) similar to the [test repository](test/server/repository).
-This can be used to back a Spring Cloud Config Server test deployment as found in the [cloud-config-server.yaml](test/deploy/cloud-config-server.yaml) file.
-Note that this Spring Cloud Config Server deployment is intended for testing and that correctly implementing Spring Cloud Config Server is out of scope for this project!
+This file repository can be used to back a Spring Cloud Config Server test deployment as found in the [cloud-config-server.yaml](test/deploy/cloud-config-server.yaml) file.

+(!)
+Note the Spring Cloud Config Server deployment is intended for testing and that correctly implementing Spring Cloud Config Server is out of scope for this project!

 ### App or List of Apps